 Also, while we would like to trust those who approach our booth, reality proves that the poor decisions of people ripple out to affect others.
 Drunkenness at festivals and scam artists seeking free money through lawsuits carry risks for your business.
 These are not scare tactics, but reality.

 Underestimating the reality of such accidents and incidents may lead owners to believe that vendor insurance is unnecessary.
-However, according to a US Chamber of Commerce report, greater than one in three companies experience a lawsuit, and 73 percent admit their business suffered as a result.
+However, according to a US Chamber of Commerce report opens in a new window, greater than one in three companies experience a lawsuit, and 73 percent admit their business suffered as a result.

 These statistics still fail to impress on many business owners the value of insurance protection.
 In 2007, only 62 percent of owners made decisions to avoid lawsuits.
 This figure leaves a large percentage of companies wide open to the risks of liability.